information

 What's Happening Now

-Environmental Services continues to explore the feasibility of relocating the existing Force Avenue Pump Station to the Portland Expo Center property across the street.
-The project design process includes ongoing coordination with the Expo Center and its governing body, the Metropolitan Exposition and Recreation Commission (MERC).
+Environmental Services continues to explore the feasibility of relocating the existing Force Avenue Pump Station to property across the street.
+The project design process includes ongoing coordination with the Expo Center and its governing body, the Metropolitan Exposition and Recreation Commission (MERC), and the Port of Portland.

-In addition, Environmental Services is working through land use and permitting requirements with other City bureaus to ensure that the design, layout, and operation of the pump station will meet requirements and accommodate future development.
+Environmental Services is also working through land use and permitting requirements with other City bureaus to ensure that the design, layout, and operation of the pump station will meet requirements and accommodate future development.

 Air Release Valve Replacements